How To Use Baking Soda For Dandruff

 Illustration: StyleCraze Design Team

-Baking soda solutions can help remove dandruff and give you a much-needed hair and scalp detox.
-They can also be used to prevent hair loss and other dandruff-related problems such as dryness, oiliness, and inflammation.
+If you have often wondered how to get rid of dandruff, baking soda can come to your rescue!
+Baking soda can help remove dandruff and even give you a much-needed hair and scalp detox.
+It can also be used to prevent hair loss and other dandruff-related problems such as dryness, oiliness, and inflammation.
 Once these issues are resolved, your scalp may be able to restart normal hair growth.
 However, it is crucial to remember that the use of baking soda for dandruff is based on anecdotal evidence.
 As a result, it may or may not effectively treat dandruff.
 If your dandruff persists, try other home treatments or see a doctor.

 Frequently Asked Questions